skip to main content

 ActivityAmount of data used

-But this is definitely the best way to reduce the amount of data you’re using.
-Turning off your video also improves your connection on a slow Wi-Fi speed.
+But switching Zoom video off is definitely the best way to reduce the amount of data you’re using.
+Turning off your video also improves your connection if your Wi-Fi is slow.

 Best internet plans for Zoom